MLS Campbell, Real Estate in Campbell, CA

 Since the 1950s, Campbell has continued to grow, attracting residents looking for a vibrant, community-oriented city with a small-town vibe.
 In the late 1960s and early 1970s, local attorney and developer Fred Sahadi constructed the PruneYard Shopping Center on the site of the Brynteson Ranch, which he bought in 1968.
 The mixed-use development included numerous upscale shops, restaurants, an inn, and a movie theater.
 The three office towers are Campbell and South Bay landmarks, the highest being one of the tallest buildings in the region outside of San Jose.

 Not long after the center was built, it became involved in a famous U.S. Supreme Court case PruneYard Shopping Center vs. Robins that established freedom of speech in California.
-The case involved a dispute between the PruneYard and group of local high school students who were attempting to get petitions signed at the Campbell shopping center.
+The case involved a dispute between the PruneYard and a group of local high school students who were attempting to get petitions signed at the Campbell shopping center.
 The petitioners prevailed and the case established two important regulations regarding constitutional law, including the ruling that individuals can exercise free speech in certain private areas of shopping malls if they are generally open to the public.

 Another of Campbell’s iconic landmarks is its water tower.
 City founder Benjamin Campbell along with other locals established the Campbell Water Company in 1892, providing water to the town’s residents and businesses.
 Multiple wooden tanks and pump houses were built, with the first tank meeting its demise during the 1906 earthquake.
 The monthly water bill for a family of five in 1909 was $1.
 In 1928, the 75,000 steel tank was installed on a tower 130 feet above the city.
-In 1997 it was painted an apricot and plum color to signify the city’s fruit growing past and was repainted its original beige a decade later.
-In 1975, the Campbell Water Company merged with the San Jose Water Company but the water tower, which can bee seen from highway 17 and even by airplanes flying into san Jose, remains a beloved Campbell landmark.
+In 1997 it was painted an apricot and plum color to signify the city’s fruit growing past and was repainted it’s original beige a decade later.
+In 1975, the Campbell Water Company merged with the San Jose Water Company but the water tower, which can be seen from Highway 17 and even by airplanes flying into san Jose, remains a beloved Campbell landmark.

 Long gone are Campbell’s glory days of fruit orchards and canneries but its past and the pioneers that put this town on the map are not forgotten.
 Set in its charming and lively downtown are the Campbell Historic Museum, the Ainsley House, and numerous historic commercial buildings.
 Both downtown and the Pruneyard Shopping Center are favorite foodie destinations and the city’s weekly Farmer’s Market is a huge draw for people all across the South Bay.
 Today, Campbell residents enjoy a myriad of housing options set in serene subdivisions, many of which offer harbingers to the history and community of The Orchard City.